 The project is part of DeepMind Health, which launched in February 2017 with the goal of using machine learning systems to improve healthcare treatment and digitise medical processes.

-The issue was resolved and the ICO asked the Royal Free to sign a formal undertaking to ensure future compliance, but further concerns followed when DeepMind announced that team behind Streams was joining Google.
+The issue was resolved by the ICO instructing the Royal Free to sign a formal undertaking to ensure future compliance, but further concerns followed when DeepMind announced that team behind Streams was joining Google.